 by many who were not native Israelites.

 except now the goal they all lived and died for has come into view.

 champions of faith did not receive their rewards in their own times, “since God

-perfect” (verse 40,
+perfect” (verse 40, NRSV).

-N).
 It is the appearing of that Anointed One at